 1999 also saw the release of some of the most iconic movies in the history of cinema, which not only were a huge success at the box office but also had a lasting impact on the film industry, and are still considered today as modern classics.
 These films have since gone on to become cultural touchstones and have had a lasting impact on both the film industry and pop culture as a whole.

-1987 Movies vs 1999 Movies: Verdict
+1987 Movies vs. 1999 Movies: Verdict

-It is difficult to say which year was the better for movies.
+It is difficult to say which year was the best for movies.
 Both 1987 and 1999 had a number of critically acclaimed and popular films released.
 The 1987 best movies are more diverse.
 We have great family-friendly horror films like Lost Boys, horror films with a heart like The Monster Squad, unique horror films like The Fly and Near Dark as well as great action films like Robocop, and films that blend crime, fantasy, and horror in a new and interesting, yet dark way like Manhunter.
 The 1999 list is mostly dramas that made an impact if we don’t take into account Matrix which was just one sci-fi movie that made an impact.

 1987 films were much more interesting and unique and they were incredibly different from one another.
 There were supernatural films, sci-fi films, dramas, and horror films.
 In addition, many of the films released in 1987 had really unique premises.
 Hellraiser had a very interesting premise and it was about people being tortured and killed by their own hedonistic desires.
 Near Dark was a pretty unique take on the vampire premise.
 Near Dark had a very different vampire premise than films released in 1999 or now that have vampires.
 In fact, that’s one of the things that made both Near Dark and The Lost Boys stand out among horror films.
 The films released in 1999 are only great while I think that several of the films released in 1987 are masterpieces!